Gloria (1980 film): Legacy

+A sequel was in the works before Cassavetes' death.
 The film was remade in 1999 under the same title with a screenplay by Steve Antin.
-The remake was directed by Sidney Lumet.
-It starred Sharon Stone and Jean-Luke Figueroa.
+The remake was directed by Sidney Lumet and starred Sharon Stone and Jean-Luke Figueroa.

 Other films inspired by Gloria include Erick Zonca's 2008 film Julia, starring Tilda Swinton and Luc Besson's 1994 film Léon: The Professional.
 In 2013, Paul Schrader was planning his own remake of the film, starring Lindsay Lohan.
-And, in 2018, Taraji P. Henson starred in a loose remake entitled Proud Mary.
+In 2018, Taraji P. Henson starred in a film loosely inspired by Gloria entitled Proud Mary.

 John Adames

-The film is notable for the performance of child actor John Adames (also known as Juan Adames), for which he won the first ever Golden Raspberry Award for Worst Supporting Actor, shared with Laurence Olivier for his role in The Jazz Singer.
+The film is notable for the performance of child actor John Adames (also known as Juan Adames), for which he won the first ever Golden Raspberry Award for Worst Supporting Actor, shared with Laurence Olivier for his role in The Jazz Singer at the 1st Golden Raspberry Awards.
 Adames, who had been cast after an open call, was between five and seven years old when cast, and his character Phil Dawn was six.
 He did not have any subsequent film roles afterwards.

 Adames' performance was criticized by contemporary reviewers, who according to critic Ray Carney, expected Adames to be "cute and cuddly", and when he was not, they judged that Cassavetes had failed.
 Eric Henderson of Slant magazine posited that the criticism was due to Adames' vocal delivery, which he compared to "what Paddy Chayefsky would sound like impersonating Alvin Chipmunk".

 Roger Ebert praised Adames' performance, calling him "well cast".
 Writing for Film Comment in 2017, Shonni Enelow revisited Adames' performance as the "crucial positive negative" that "makes the film work".